 In 2013 David directed and co-wrote Lunch Date, a sharp comedy about online dating for Open Channel and Screen Australia’s Raw Nerve initiative.
 Broadcast in 2014 as part of ABC2’s First Date/Worst Date it was the highest rating short with 79000 viewers, earning it an additional two screenings.

-David has written six feature films including The Seduction which was developed through Film Victoria’s Catapult Initiative and Collar which was short listed by Australian Film Commission.
+David has written eight feature films including The Seduction which was developed through Film Victoria’s Catapult Initiative and Collar which was short listed by Australian Film Commission.
 He is currently co writing a low budget ghost horror The Surrogate with Beth King which was a finalist in Final Drafts Big Break and New York Horror Film Festival 2018.
 He is also developing two crime TV series Western Division and The Past.

 His earlier short film Collier Brothers Syndrome depicting two brothers suffering mental illness premiered at St Kilda Film Festival, screened twice on SBSTV and was awarded Best Sound Design by the Australian Screen Sound Guild.